samuelthomas2774/nxapi/README.md

 #### .env file

 Some options can be set using environment variables.
 These can be stored in a `.env` file in the data location.
 Environment variables will be read from the `.env` file in the default location, then the `.env` file in `NXAPI_DATA_PATH` location. `.env` files will not be read from the location set in the `--data-path` option.

+This can be used with the Electron app (including when using the packaged version).

 ### Links